-Phony is something or someone that is not as it seems, or a person who pretends to be something he is not.
+- Phony is something or someone that is not as it seems, or a person who pretends to be something he is not.

-Origin of phonyaltered from British thieves' argot fawney, gilt ring (passed off as gold by swindlers) < Ir fáinne
+Origin of phonyaltered from British thieves' argot fawney, gilt ring (passed off as gold by swindlers) from Irish fáinne

 - something not genuine; sham; fake

 - a person who is not what he or she pretends to be; one who deceives, dissembles, is insincere, etc.; fraud

 Origin of -phonyfrom Classical Greek ph?n?, a sound: see phono-

 - Not genuine or real; sham or counterfeit: a phony credit card; a phony beard.